Frequently Asked Questions

 Once you have found a job on campus your hiring supervisor will provide you with a work authorization card.
 This card must be presented to the student payroll office in Lowell Heiny Hall.
 If this is your first job on campus, you will need to complete a new hire packet including an I-9 form.
 For the I-9 you will need to provide your ORIGINAL verification documentation, most common is a Social Security Card and a valid driver's license or state issued ID.
 Presenting copies of any form for verification is not allowed per the Department of Homeland Security regulations.
 For a complete list of acceptable documentation please see the I-9.
 One item from List A fills the requirement, whereas if presenting documents from List B and List C your must present one item from both List B and List C.

 You will also need to provide either a voided check or a direct deposit form from your bank or credit union to set up your direct deposit.
-Direct deposit is required per State Fiscal Rules.
+Direct deposit is required per Colorado Mesa University Fiscal Rules.
 Once all paperwork has been filled out the payroll office will give you a release to work card to take back to your supervisor.
 You cannot begin working until all paperwork is completed with the payroll office.

 What if I'm unable to secure a campus position?

 Contact the Office of Financial Aid if you need assistance locating a campus position.
 You may also locate a part-time job in the community.